Average Weather in Amritsar India

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Amritsar experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Amritsar experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.7 months, from December 27 to October 18, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around July 29, with an average total accumulation of 6.7 inches.

 The rainless period of the year lasts for 2.3 months, from October 18 to December 27.
-The least rain falls around November 19, with and average total accumulation of 0.2 inches.
+The least rain falls around November 19, with an average total accumulation of 0.2 inches.